3JTek/General-Assembly-Notes/module-04/authentication.md

     return token
 ```

-The `generate_token` function receives the `user` as an argument, so that its ID can be used as the `sub` property of the payload.
-We then create the JWT using the `encode` method.
+The `generate_token` has been added to the `user` as a method, so `self` refers to the user that is logging in.
+We create a JWT using the `encode` method.
 Notice that we are importing a secret from `config/enviroment.py`. `HS256` is the encoding algorithm we are using.

 With that in place we can write our login route: